Immaculate Reception: Referee call

 John Madden, coach of the 1972 Raiders, maintained (until his death) that he would never get over the play, and has indicated that he was bothered more by the delay between the end of the play and the final call than by which player the ball actually hit.
 After the game, he said that from his view the football had indeed touched Tatum.
 A few days later, however, Madden indicated that the Raiders' game films showed that the ball hit Fuqua's shoulder pads, Tatum conceded that "even after we viewed the game films with stop action, nobody could tell who the ball hit on that moment of impact."
 Years later Madden wrote, "No matter how many times I watch the films of the 'immaculate reception' play, I never know for sure what happened."

 In 1998, during halftime of the AFC Championship Game, NBC showed a replay from its original broadcast.
 The replay presented a different angle than the NFL Films clip that is most often shown.
 According to a writer for the New York Daily News, "NBC's replay showed the ball clearly hit one and only one man[:] Oakland DB Jack Tatum."
 Curt Gowdy, doing the live television play-by-play, called it as having been deflected by Tatum, and reiterated that during the video replay.

 Pittsburgh sportscaster Myron Cope, in a 1997 New York Times article and in his 2002 book Quintuple Yoi!, related that two days after the game he reviewed film taken by local Pittsburgh TV station WTAE-TV which showed "[n]o question about it – Bradshaw's pass struck Tatum squarely on his right shoulder."
 Cope stated that WTAE's film would be next to impossible to find again because of inadequate filing procedures at the station.

-In 2004, John Fetkovich, an emeritus professor of physics at Carnegie Mellon University, analyzed the NFL Films clip of the play.
+In 2004, John Fetkovich, an emeritus professor of physics at Carnegie Mellon University in Pittsburgh and an admitted Steelers fan, analyzed the NFL Films clip of the play.
 He concluded, based on the trajectory of the bounced ball and conservation of momentum, that the ball must have bounced off Tatum, who was running upfield at the time, rather than Fuqua, who was running across and down the field.
 Fetkovich also performed experiments by throwing a football against a brick wall at a velocity greater than 60 ft/sec, twice the speed Fetkovich calculated that Bradshaw's pass was traveling when it reached Tatum and Fuqua.
 Fetkovitch achieved a maximum rebound of 10 ft when the ball hit point first and 15 ft when the ball hit belly first, both less than the 24 ft that the ball rebounded during the play.
 Timothy Gay, a physics professor and a longtime Raiders fan, cited Fetkovich's work with approval in his book The Physics of Football and concluded that "the referees made the right call in the Immaculate Reception."